1981 American League Championship Series: Game 1

 In Billy Martin's return to Yankee Stadium (for the first time since the Yankees fired him in 1979), the Yankees drew first blood in front of their old skipper.
 Graig Nettles' three-run bases-loaded double in the first inning was all the run support that Tommy John needed.

 John gave way to Ron Davis after six innings.
 Davis had an easy seventh, but the A's mounted a threat in the eighth where Martin tried some of his "Billyball" tactics.
 After Dwayne Murphy walked with one out, Davis ran up a 1–2 count on the next batter, Cliff Johnson.
 During the at-bat, Johnson stepped in and out of the batter's box (on Martin's orders) on each pitch to break Davis' rhythm.
 After fouling off a pitch, Johnson showed his bat to plate umpire Nick Bremigan and asked to get a new one.
-Johnson walked slowly to and from the A's dugout in the process, and Bremigan ordered him to get back to the plate more quickly.
-This prompted an argument from Johnson and Yankee manager Bob Lemon came out of the dugout as well.
+Johnson walked slowly to and from the A's dugout, taking his time getting a new bat, and Bremigan ordered him to get back to the plate more quickly.
+Once at the plate, Johnson stepped out one more time, and Bremigan ordered him back in, prompting an argument from Johnson.
+Yankee manager Bob Lemon came out of the dugout as well.
 Bremigan then ordered Johnson into the batter's box, but also ordered Davis to resume pitching immediately.
 This, in turn, infuriated Davis, who was angry that Johnson had delayed the game so long.
 Both Graig Nettles and Lemon tried to calm Davis down, and Bremigan exacerbated the situation by charging Lemon with a mound visit.
 A clearly rattled Davis threw two pitches well out of the strike zone, after which Yankee catcher Rick Cerone came out to talk to Davis.
 Davis then threw ball four to walk Johnson and called Cerone out again to talk (presumably to give closer Goose Gossage time to warm up).
 Martin then stormed out of the dugout to protest Davis' actions.
 Lemon then returned from the dugout to the mound and removed Davis (as MLB rules require on a second mound visit in an inning) and brought in Gossage earlier than expected to face Tony Armas.
 Armas, the A's leading home run and RBI man in 1981, was now at bat with the tying runs on base with less than 2 outs.
 Gossage retired Armas and Wayne Gross to end the inning and closed out the win the rest of the way.